neutralino/neutralino.github.io/about.md

 fundamental particles with the Compact Muon Solenoid experiment at the Large Hadron Collider.

-This blog is a collection of musings in machine learning techniques, with a heavy emphasis on their applications to understanding physical phenomena.
+This blog is yet another collection of musings in machine learning.